 You will have the opportunity to report, write and edit news stories related to Morgridge’s scientific and outreach activities.
 In addition, you will serve on the promotional team of the highly successful Wisconsin Science Festival and use social media to gain statewide visibility.
 You’ll work under the direction of Multimedia Specialist Courtni Kopietz and the Morgridge communications and development teams.

-The desired start date is August 20, 2018.
 The internship offers a flexible schedule (15-20 hours/week depending on workload and class schedule), an opportunity to gain great work experience and the ability to collaborate with staff of the Morgridge Institute and partners including the Wisconsin Institute for Discovery and the Wisconsin Alumni Research Foundation.
 Starting pay is $10 per hour.

 60% Social Media Management